Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Quantum Langevin equation

-Subsequently, at a time $t \gtrsim 0$, the particle is released, so that further evolution of the system is governed by the Hamiltonian~(\ref{Hclass}).
-Note that this scenario of introducing an ensemble of initial conditions is consistent with choosing the retarded solution~(\ref{qjsol}).
-Corresponding to such an ensemble, one finds that the function $f(t)$ is a random function of time, whose statistical properties may be deduced by using $\langle q_j (0)\rangle=\langle p_j(0)\rangle=0$, and that $\left\langle \left(q_j(0)-c_j x(0)/(m_j \omega_j^2)\right)^2\right\rangle=k_BT/(m_j\omega_j^2),~~\langle p^2_j(0)\rangle=m_j k_BT$.
-Here, the angular brackets denote averaging with respect to the mentioned ensemble, that is, with respect to the distribution~(\ref{dmclass}).
-We finally obtain
+Note that this scenario of introducing an ensemble of initial conditions is consistent with choosing the retarded solution~(\ref{qjsol}), in which time-reversal symmetry is explicitly broken, thereby introducing irreversibility into the problem.
+Corresponding to such an ensemble, one finds that the function $f(t)$ is a Gaussian noise, whose statistical properties may be deduced from the following averages:

-so that Eq.~(\ref{classgle}) now has all the characteristics of a generalized Langevin equation.
-One may observe that Eq.~(\ref{noisecorrclass}) is an explicit expression of the fluctuation-dissipation theorem in terms of the microscopic parameters $m_j$, $\omega_j$ and $c_j$.